 obvious indicator!
 Advanced cognitive ability can present as creative talents which are difficult to measure.
 But it

 can also present as "behavior" problems in a setting that is not suitable for the gifted child.

 many highly and profoundly gifted children, these vital Dabrowski traits can be so strong they actually mask the potential

 Characteristics of Gifted Children

 The characteristics of gifted children are far more

-the measurement of an individual's output or performance score.
-These children are more than their latest test score
+complex than the measurement of an individual's output or performance score.
+These children are more than their

-or master piece.
-Giftedness is more about a state of being; an ability to perceive, comprehend, intuit, sense,
+latest test score or master piece.
+Gifted-ness is more about a state of being; an ability to perceive, comprehend,

 intuit, sense, feel, reason and take in significantly more information than the norm.
 When we only notice and appreciate these

-children through their special accomplishments, we fail to acknowledge the essense and feelings of the individual.
+children through their special accomplishments, we fail to acknowledge their essence and the complexity of the individual.
 The

 child begins to feel they are loved only when they excel in their performance.
 That is why truly